azlen/azlen.me/README.md

 - List of backlinks to a particular page to aid exploration
 - Table of contents in left sidebar for longer posts and articles
 - Bring back website stats like wordcount + number of pages
+- Automatic checking for dead or broken links
+- Commenting!
+- Link back up with the XXIVV Webring